-Mes, OEE and the main factory floor pains
+MES, OEE and the main pain points on the factory floor

 Top 6: Lack of production monitoring in real time